Last update: 03.26.2018

 Apart from these basic plans, you can also buy a Personal Server or a Personal IP.

-The best thing about the payment options is that in addition to Credit Cards, Amazon, PayPal, iTunes, Google Play in-app purchases, and gift cards, you can remain anonymous by paying in Bitcoin.
+There are plenty of payment methods to choose from: credit cards, Amazon, PayPal, iTunes, Google Play in-app purchases, gift cards, and you can remain anonymous by paying in Bitcoin.

 How about learning from other VPN users?